 Hence, the trekkers can experience nice weather with a little bit of snowfall during September and October.
 As the month of October starts, the temperature varies from 12-18 degrees Celsius, but the night is again comparatively much colder with the temperature falling down to minus 6 to minus 4 ( -4 to -6) degree Celsius.

 Indrahar Pass Temperature

-In Summer: 20 to 25 degrees C in the day and at night 5 to 10 degree C
+In Summer: 20 to 25 degrees C in the day and at night 5 to 10 degrees C

-In Winter: 10 to 12 degree C in the day and at night – 1 to -10 degree C
+In Winter: 10 to 12 degrees C in the day and at night – 1 to -10 degrees C

 Read more: Snow Leopard Trek Ladakh